vuejs/vue-test-utils/docs/guides/testing-single-file-components-with-jest.md

-## Testing Single File Components with Jest
+## Testing Single-File Components with Jest

 > An example project for this setup is available on [GitHub](https://github.com/vuejs/vue-test-utils-jest-example).